 Stylage is a European brand of injectable dermal fillers that are hyaluronic acid based.
 Their products include Stylage S, M and L, three products of varying viscosities that are used to improve the appearance of wrinkles and lines, and rejuvenate the back of the hands.
 They also have a filler used specifically for lip contouring, Stylage Special Lips.

-A unique characteristic of Stylage dermal fillers is the formulation’s addition of mannitol.
-This antioxidant is prevents free radical damage, improving the stability and longevity of the gel in dermal tissue.
+A unique characteristic of Stylage dermal fillers is the addition of mannitol to the formulation.
+This antioxidant prevents free radical damage, improving the stability and longevity of the gel in dermal tissue.
 The antioxidative effects of mannitol also help lessen side effects like swelling and bruising.

 How Do Stylage and Juvederm Compare?

 Both the Stylage and Juvederm brands offer a range of products with varying hyaluronic acid densities that suit various treatment purposes.
 In this regard, they both cater to a wide variety of aesthetic indications.

 Stylage is made using IPN-like Technology, which involves the transformation of individual cross-linked matrices into a monophasic gel through an interpenetrating network-like (IPN-like) process.
 This increases the density and degree of cross-linking without the need for additional cross-linking agent.
 Juvederm products, on the other hand, are made using Hylacross and Vycross Technologies, which both involve a single cross-linking process.
 In Vycross, high- and low-molecular-weight hyaluronic acid chains are incorporated to form a monophasic, monodensified gel.